The contents of Farmers' Rights

 - Other measures / practices.

 An Inventory of national measures, best practices and lessons learned from the realization of Farmers’ Rights was developed by an Ad Hoc Technical Expert Group on Farmers’ Rights that was established by the Governing Body of the International Treaty on Plant Genetic Resources for Food and Agriculture in 2017.
 The Inventory contains submission from Contracting Parties and stakeholders from all parts of the world according to the categories above and provides a rich account of the contents and state of realization of Farmers’ Rights.
-The Inventory is continuously being updated and can be accessed here.
+The Inventory is continuously being updated.

-Based on the Inventory, the Ad Hoc Technical Expert Group on Farmers’ Rights has developed a set of options for encouraging, guiding and promoting the realization of Farmers' Rights, that was taken note of by the Governing Body of the Treaty at its Ninth Session in 2022.
+Based on the Inventory, the Ad Hoc Technical Expert Group on Farmers’ Rights has developed a set of options for encouraging, guiding and promoting the realization of Farmers' Rights (PDF), that was taken note of by the Governing Body of the Treaty at its Ninth Session in 2022.
 The Governing Body requested the Secretariat to publish the options.
 A link to the publication will provided here as soon as the options have been published.
-Until then the text of the options to be published can be found here.
+Until then the text of the options to be published can be found here (PDF) (1MB).

 Text: Regine Andersen